 The TWBD classifies groundwater sources as major or minor aquifers.
 Major aquifers are defined by TWDB as aquifers that are capable of producing large yields to wells or that produce groundwater over a large area.
 TWDB has established no definition for a large area, but a large yield may be considered as greater than 500 gallons per minute.
 Minor aquifers are defined by TWDB as aquifers that may be capable of producing only limited yields to wells or that produce groundwater over a limited area.
-TWDB has established no definition for a limited area, but a limited yield may be less than 100 gallons per minute.
+TWDB has established no definition for a large or that produce groundwater over a limited area.
+TWDB has established no definition for a limited yield may be less than 100 gallons per minute.
 Many localized sources of groundwater may not be listed as a major or minor aquifer by TWDB.
 However, TWDB recognizes that these classifications, or lack thereof, have no bearing on the local importance of a particular source of groundwater.
 The District is committed to better defining the extent and character of the complex groundwater resources of Burnet County.
 The geologic layers and hydrogeologic units of Burnet County can be found in Table 1.